-Adam H. Putnam, Florida Commissioner of Agriculture, personally selected Cherrylake for our commitment to sustainable agriculture, which affects every aspect of our farm’s operation, as seen through our innovations in water usage, pest control, and fertilizer management.
+Adam H. Putnam, former Florida Commissioner of Agriculture, personally selected Cherrylake for our commitment to sustainable agriculture, which affects every aspect of our farm’s operation, as seen through our innovations in water usage, pest control, and fertilizer management.

-Austin Spivey, our Production Manager, summarized our passion for sustainability,
+Austin Spivey, our Production Manager, summarized our passion for sustainability:

 “To me, good stewardship is the care and protection of our natural resources.
-And here at Cherrylake we take that very seriously.
+And here at Cherrylake, we take that very seriously.
 Every process that we engage, the heavy component that we weigh in is how is this going to affect the environment?
 What we’re doing here is much bigger than just the now; this is about generations to come.
 And that’s why we choose to engage in best management practices that aren’t always the easiest thing to do; but they’re the right thing to do.”.

 Sustainable Irrigation Practices

 Over the last 15 years, we have reduced our water usage by 15%, even with a 15% increase in production over the same time.
 This feat was achieved through a combination of forward-thinking practices, techniques, and equipment.
-Plant material with similar irrigation needs is grouped together in the fields to help eliminate water waste.
+Plant material with similar irrigation needs are grouped together in the fields to help eliminate water waste.
 Soil moisture probes monitor the evaporation of moisture from the soil, allowing our teams to calibrate irrigation to meet the plant’s needs while accounting for seasonal changes and weather conditions.